-As of December 31, 2020 and March 31, 2021, we had outstanding floating rate debt obligations of \$48.3 million and \$50.0 million, respectively (consisting, in each case, of the outstanding principal balance under our credit facilities).
+As of December 31, 2019 and 2020, we had outstanding floating rate debt obligations of \$48.0 million and \$48.3 million, respectively (consisting, in each case, of the outstanding principal balance under our credit facilities).
 Accordingly, fluctuations in market interest rates my increase or decrease our interest expense which will, in turn, increase or decrease our net income and cash flow.
 We seek to manage exposure to adverse interest rate changes through our normal operating and financing activities.
 At this time, we do not use derivative instruments to mitigate our interest rate risk.
-A hypothetical 10% change in interest rates during the periods presented would have resulted in a change to interest expense of \$0.4 million for the year ended December 31, 2020 and \$0.1 million for the year ended March 31, 2021.
+A hypothetical 10% change in interest rates during the years presented would have resulted in a change to annual interest expense of \$0.4 million for each of the years ended December 31, 2019 and 2020.